hilverd/lein-ns-dep-graph/README.md

 the internal namespace dependencies of the project's `.clj` sources.
 Dependencies on external namespaces, say `clojure.java.io`, are not shown.

+You can also pass an optional platform argument to generate a graph for ClojureScript

+    lein ns-dep-graph :cljs # or
+    lein ns-dep-graph :clj

 ## Examples

 Below is the namespace dependency graph obtained for